Longno12/Discord-Music-Bot/README.md

 # Discord Music Bot 🎵

-A powerful and easy-to-use music bot for Discord with support for YouTube and Spotify links!
+A powerful and easy-to-use music bot for Discord with support for YouTube!
 This bot features robust functionality, a clear user interface, and optimized performance.

 ---

 ## Features
-- **🎧 Play Music**: Stream music directly from YouTube or Spotify.
+- **🎧 Play Music**: Stream music directly from YouTube
 - **📜 Queue Management**: Add, view, skip, and clear songs in the queue.
 - **⏸️ Pause/Resume**: Pause and resume playback seamlessly.
 - **🎚️ Volume Control**: Adjust playback volume.